Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 The Unidentified Phonograph Operator is acting to support a business transaction of goods, something suitable for Brother Jonathan.
 At this time it would have been in the personified realm of Uncle Sam to be involved with international financial deals involving public debt or government financial policy, not ordinary business transactions.

-Additionally, the ad with the Czar seems to be a social setting and cordial (much like Miss Columbia ironing and Brother Jonathan together in the kitchen).
-It also seems more likely that Brother Jonathan would be the one operating a phonograph in support of a business deal with the Czar of Russia than Uncle Sam -- remembering that this ad was in the newspaper during the time that Russia was involved with the Congress of Berlin -- meaning Uncle Sam and Crowned Heads of Europes would have been on the opposing side of Russia in those treaty negotiations.
+Additionally, the ad with the Czar seems to be cordial but definitely selling a consumer item (much like the two Brother Jonathan tradecards circa the 1876 Philadelphia Exposition.)
+This domestic and friendly relationship between Jonathan and Columbia add weight to Brother Jonathan be more likely to be the one operating a phonograph in support of a business deal with the Czar of Russia than Uncle Sam -- especially remembering that this ad was in the newspaper during the time that Russia was involved with the Congress of Berlin -- meaning Uncle Sam and Crowned Heads of Europes would have been on the opposing side of Russia in those treaty negotiations.

-For all of the above I think that the unidentified figure is most likely Brother Jonathan.
+For all of the above illustrations and interpretations I think that the unidentified figure is most likely Brother Jonathan.

 Uncle Sam, May 8, 1878, Frank Leslie's Illustrated Newspaper